juliosantos/flappy-memory/README.md

 * `level` [optional, default=5] is the number of different symbols

 `rows * cols` must be an even number or the game will throw an error.

+You can have hours of fun with [the online demo](http://flappymemory.s3-website-eu-west-1.amazonaws.com/).